pupilfirst/pupilfirst/docs/developers/upgrading.md

 ### 2022.3

 This version adds support for running multiple cohorts in a course.
+This version also introduces new pages in admin for managing cohorts and teams along with redesign of a few other pages.

-This is a not a breaking change, but involves a lot of changes in the organisation of student data.
-If you are using the GraphQL API, you will need to update your queries to reflect the new structure.
+If you are using the GraphQL API, you will need to ensure that `createStudents` mutation is called with the `cohort_id` argument instead of `course_id`.

 ### 2022.2